Combining observational and experimental data for causal inference considering data privacy: Leveraging Observational and Experimental Data in Causal Inference

 We next consider a context in which the treatment effect for only an RCT sample is of interest.
 Even though there may no longer be a larger population of interest, incorporating information from observational data can still prove useful, in this case by improving the precision of an estimate of the SATE.

 RCTs often have small sample sizes, so RCT estimates of the SATE may lack precision.
 A common approach to improving precision is covariate adjustment.
 Covariate adjustment accounts for variance in $Y_i$ which is not due to the treatment, but rather some observed covariates.
 A popular adjusted estimator for the SATE is the estimated coefficient for the treatment assignment in a regression model.
 One might consider a linear model $Y_i = \alpha + \tau T_i + \bm \beta \bXi +\varepsilon_i$ with the standard OLS assumptions.
-We denote the regression estimator for the SATE, estimated using OLS and the RCT covariates, as $\tregrct$.
+We denote the estimate of the coefficient on $T_i$ in this model, using OLS and the RCT sample only, as $\tregrct$.
 The increase in precision achieved by covariate adjustment depends on how much of the variance in $Y_i$ can be explained by the observed covariates.

-Because observational studies typically have much larger sample sizes than randomized experiments ($m >> n$), including information from an auxiliary study can improve precision more than covariate adjustment with the RCT sample alone.
-There are various ways that auxiliary information can be integrated into RCT analysis to improve precision \citep{pocock_combination_1976, viele_use_2014, aronow_class_2013, deng_improving_2013, gui_combining_2020, opper_improving_2021, gagnon-bartsch_precise_2021}.
+Because observational studies typically have much larger sample sizes than randomized experiments ($m >> n$), including information from auxiliary observational data can improve precision more than covariate adjustment with the RCT sample alone.
+There are various ways that auxiliary information can be integrated into RCT analysis to improve precision \citep{pocock_combination_1976, viele_use_2014, aronow_class_2013, deng_improving_2013, sales_rebar_2018,gui_combining_2020, opper_improving_2021, gagnon-bartsch_precise_2023}.
 For example, one part of the literature leverages historical controls from observational studies or previously run RCTs to improve precision in RCT estimates by pooling the different sources of data \citep{pocock_combination_1976, viele_use_2014}.
-We focus on an approach that uses auxiliary observational data to construct a highly predictive covariate for the outcome of interest in the RCT.
+We focus on an approach that uses auxiliary observational data to construct a highly predictive covariate for the outcome of interest in the RCT as in \citep{aronow_class_2013, sales_rebar_2018, opper_improving_2021, gagnon-bartsch_precise_2023}.
+We will call the general method the ``super-covariate data integration approach.''